We search our panel of lenders that specialise in consolidation loans

-Please remember that late repayment may affect your credit rating
+It is important to remember that late payments may affect your credit rating

 Consolidation loans are helpful if you have several, smaller debts, such as credit cards, store cards.
 Even a small personal loan could benefit from a consolidation loan.
 Consolidation loans are designed to cover the total amount of that existing credit, with one lender.
 This saves keeping on top of several repayments each month and running the risk of paying more overall interest.
 This means you only have to worry about one single repayment, to help you keep on top of your expenditure.